idzan/idzan-wp-custom-plugins/README.md

 # idzan-wp-custom-plugins

- Custom post types, custom fields, some tweaks and other things in one plugin
+ Custom post types, custom fields, some tweaks and other things in few plugins which will be used on my site